 How to avoid it: Professional tax preparers or tax preparation software can help prevent inaccurate or incomplete returns.
 Some tax software offers built-in e-filing that won’t let you submit your forms unless all your necessary data is included.

 2. Incorrectly Claiming the Earned Income Tax Credit

-How to avoid it: Don’t file for the EITC if you have investment income exceeding $3,500.
+How to avoid it: Don’t file for the EITC if you have investment income exceeding $10,300.
 Child support, alimony, Social Security benefits and unemployment benefits do not contribute toward earned income.
 Your eligibility might fluctuate from year to year, so read the requirements closely each tax season.

 3. Abusing Tax Shelters

-Chances are, a tax shelter that sounds too good to be true likely is.
+A tax shelter that sounds too good to be true likely is.
 Often, accountants and wealth planners tempt taxpayers with vague or deceptive tax shelter “opportunities,” or offer “captive” insurance structures that are at odds with your genuine financial needs, duplicate your existing coverage or provide coverage for totally implausible events.
 Your barbershop in Indiana probably isn’t going to get attacked by tigers, so don’t use that excuse as a tax shelter.